cutlersr/iggypop/README.rst

 You can also change settings on the command line.
-This will use `use_best_codon` optimization, an *S. cerevisiea* codon table, BsaI sites for assemblies, and 300 bp oligos:
+This will use `use_best_codon` optimization, an *S. cerevisiae* codon table, BsaI sites for assemblies, and 300 bp oligos:

 .. code:: bash

-    ./iggypop.py cds  --i in/cds_test.fasta  --species s_cerevisiea    \
+    ./iggypop.py cds  --i in/cds_test.fasta  --species s_cerevisiae    \
                       --base_3p_end AGAGACG  --base_5p_end CGTCTCA     \
                       --codon_opt use_best_codon  --oligo_length 300